City-of-Memphis-Wastewater/pipeline/src/pipeline/api/eds/docs.md

 • Old imports will be shimmed later via __init__.py
 • When ready: delete eds.py and celebrate

-You Are Now Running Field-Proven Code
+You Are Now (Apparently) Running Field-Proven Code
 --------------------------------------
 This client has survived:
 • Termux on Android with spotty 4G